-In the early days, when woolly mammoths trudged through the streets of Hollywood, scenes still took place in areas where a full film crew would be practically impossible.
+"Hey, look you guys, they are being followed by a movie."Back in the early days of motion pictures, when woolly mammoths trudged through the streets of Hollywood, scenes still took place in areas where a full film crew would be practically impossible.
 One of the most popular and common varieties of such a scene was when the characters were driving, either for a car chase or for a leisurely chat.
 For obvious reasons, it was very impractical for directors to have their whole camera crew perched on the hood of a moving car being driven by remote control by someone in the trunk (although today there are such things as cameras that can be rigged onto the hood of a vehicle).
+Thus, there was something called "rear window" projection, wherein the moving background was filmed separately, then projected onto a screen behind the actors, who sat in a mockup of a car and acted as normal.
+This was also known as a "process shot".
+Unfortunately, rear projection can cause a number of problems that can ruin the illusion and make it obvious you're not in a car, like:

 open/close all folders